franlopezm/countdown/README.md

 ---

-### Run the project in development
+### Run the project in development mode

-1. Download the repository
+1. Download the repository.
-2. Install dependencies `pnpm install`
+2. Install dependencies `pnpm install`.
-3. Run `pnpm dev`
+3. Run `pnpm dev`.

+### Run the project in demo mode
+Inserts three timers when opening the URL, when there is no data in the browser Local Storage.

+1. Download the repository.
+2. Install dependencies `pnpm install`.
+3. Set `VITE_LOAD_DEMO` environment variable to "true", in the `.env.demo` file.
+4. Run `pnpm dev:demo`.